LunaSare/spring2023-data-science/readings/week4_homework.md

 * Prepare a reading for in-class discussion:
   1. Read [Best Practices for Scientific Computing](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745).
   2. On your bio project create a new text file called `best_practices.txt`.
+Stage and commit the file.
-In that file, write the following:
+  3. In that file, write the following:
      - List down any concepts or words from the paper that you did not know of, along with their definitions.
      - For each number in `Box 1.
-Summary of Best Practices`, identify and write down the best practices that you have implemented so far for school in general and for this class.
+Summary of Best Practices`, identify and write down the best practices that you have implemented so far, in general and for this class.
+     - Stage and commit all changes made to your file.
+     - Take a snapshot of your git history and send it to your instructor.